scgerkin/C964_Capstone/paper/paper.md

 # Section A - Project Proposal/Recommendation

 ## Problem Summary
-`COMPANY_NAME`is a medical imaging company that provides on-going or on-call as needed radiologic image readings for physicians and clinicians in various settings ranging from urgent care facilities to general practitioners and family medicine.
+Arrow Medical Imagingis a medical imaging company that provides on-going or on-call as needed radiologic image readings for physicians and clinicians in various settings ranging from urgent care facilities to general practitioners and family medicine.
 Clinicians rely on fast and accurate diagnostic readings of a wide range of imaging techniques but chief among these are chest X-ray images.
 Chest X-ray imaging is inexpensive, fast, and has a low radiologic risk to patients and as such is often the first-line diagnostic tool for disease diagnosis and patient treatment planning.

-As `COMPANY_NAME` expands, more and more facilities and practitioners are contracting the expertise of `COMPANY_NAME`'s expertise in providing results in a timely fashion.
+As Arrow Medical Imaging expands, more and more facilities and practitioners are contracting the expertise of Arrow Medical Imaging's expertise in providing results in a timely fashion.
 This influx of clientele has stretched the existing resources beyond their current capabilities.
-As such, `COMPANY_NAME` has expressed a desire to create a pilot program for automating the diagnostic process with chest X-ray imaging with machine learning models to assist the existing radiologist staff with improving the turn-around time for diagnostic results in this high volume service.
+As such, Arrow Medical Imaging has expressed a desire to create a pilot program for automating the diagnostic process with chest X-ray imaging with machine learning models to assist the existing radiologist staff with improving the turn-around time for diagnostic results in this high volume service.

 ## Application Benefits
 The proposed solution is to create a predictive model that can receive a chest X-ray image and determine the probabilities of specific diagnostic labels being applied to the image.
 With a sufficiently accurate model, an automated system can be created to provide immediate results rather than necessitating manual review that can take several minutes or hours.
 These results can then be forwarded to radiologists for confirmation of the findings and aid them in looking for specific diagnostic markers that indicate the specified findings.
-Additionally, this service can be provided to existing clients of `COMPANY_NAME` to provide immediate results in urgent care situations.
+Additionally, this service can be provided to existing clients of Arrow Medical Imaging to provide immediate results in urgent care situations.

 ## Application Description
 The application will be segmented into four distinct parts: